Beee4life/b3-onboarding/readme.txt

 1. Download the [latest release](https://github.com/Beee4life/b3-onboarding/archive/master.zip).
 1. Copy the `b3-onboarding` folder into your `wp-content/plugins` folder.
 1. Activate the `B3 OnBoarding` plugin via the plugins admin page.
+If you run a multisite, it needs to be network activated.
 1. (optional) Change any setting you want.

-== Upgrade Notice ==

-This update offers a fix for user being able to login, without being approved or having the email confirmed.